-- 2.2.4 The Intergovernmental Panel on Climate Change ('IPCC') is the United Nations (UN) body for assessing the science related to climate change. - 2.2.5 The IPCC prepares comprehensive assessment reports about the state of scientific, technical and socio-economic knowledge on climate change, its impacts and future risks and options for reducing the rate at which climate change is taking place.
-IPCC reports are commissioned by the world's Governments and are an agreed basis for COP1 negotiations. - 2.2.6 The IPCC's Special Report on Warming of 1.5°C, published in 2018, was a key piece of evidence for the CCC's recommendation to the UK Government for a 2050 net zero greenhouse gas emission target.
-The IPCC's reports since 2018 have provided an up-to-date estimate of how close global temperatures are to 1.5°C of warming above pre-industrial levels and the remaining volume of global cumulative carbon dioxide that could be emitted to be consistent with keeping global warming below any particular threshold (such as the 1.5°C and 2°C levels referred to in the Paris Agreement). - 2.2.7 The IPCC's 6th Assessment Report was published in March 2023.
-The Summary for Policymakers Report (page 10) states that it is likely that warming will exceed 1.5°C during the 21st century and make it harder to limit warming 2°C. It states (page 12): - "Continued greenhouse gas emissions will lead to increasing global warming, with the best estimate of reaching 1.5°C in the near term in considered scenarios and modelled pathways.
-Every increment of global warming will intensify multiple and concurrent hazards (high confidence).
-Deep, rapid and sustained reductions in greenhouse gas emissions would lead to a discernible slowdown in global warming within around two decades, and also to discernible changes in atmospheric composition within a few years (high confidence)". - 2.2.8 Page 24 of the report states "There is a rapidly closing window of opportunity to secure a liveable and sustainable future for all (very high confidence)".
+2.2.4 The Intergovernmental Panel on Climate Change ('IPCC') is the United Nations ('UN') body for assessing the science related to climate change.

+- 2.2.5 The IPCC prepares comprehensive assessment reports about the state of scientific, technical and socio-economic knowledge on climate change, its impacts and future risks and options for reducing the rate at which climate change is taking place.
+IPCC reports are commissioned by the world's Governments and are an agreed basis for COP negotiations. - 2.2.6 The IPCC's Special Report on Warming of 1.5°C, published in 2018, was a key piece of evidence for the CCC's recommendation to the UK Government for a 2050 net zero greenhouse gas emission target.
+The IPCC's reports since 2018 have provided estimates of how close global temperatures are to 1.5°C of warming above pre-industrial levels and the remaining volume of global cumulative carbon dioxide that could be emitted to be consistent with keeping global warming below any particular threshold (such as the 1.5°C and 2°C levels referred to in the Paris Agreement). - 2.2.7 The IPCC's 6th Assessment Report was published in March 2023.
+The Summary for Policymakers Report (page 10) states that it is likely that warming will exceed 1.5°C during the 21st century and make it harder to limit warming 2°C. Page 24 of the report states "There is a rapidly closing window of opportunity to secure a liveable and sustainable future for all (very high confidence)".

-COP 28, Dubai (2023)
+COP 28, Dubai 2023

-- 2.2.9 The United Nations Climate Change Conference ('COP28') closed on 13 December 2023.
-The UN press release of the same date states that the agreement reached "Signals the 'beginning of the end' of the fossil fuel era by laying the ground for swift, just and equitable transition, underpinned by deep emissions cuts and scaled up finance." - 2.2.10 The statement adds:
+- 2.2.8 The United Nations Climate Change Conference ('COP28') closed on 13 December 2023.
+The UN press release of the same date states that the agreement reached "Signals the 'beginning of the end' of the fossil fuel era by laying the ground for swift, just and equitable transition, underpinned by deep emissions cuts and scaled up finance." - 2.2.9 The statement adds: